etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_canvas_field_to_a_Form_or_Grid.md

 ###  Defining the canvas in the Tab-Field (ADField)

 The next step is to create a new field in the tab, and set its client class
 field:

 ![](/assets/developer-guide/etendo-classic/how-to-
 guides/How_to_add_a_canvas_field_to_a_Form_or_Grid-1.png){: .legacy-image-style}

-Since 3.0MP20 it is also possible to add in-line properties in the "Clientclass" field, for example, 'OBEXAPP_SalesOrderActionButton {"title":
+It is also possible to add in-line properties in the "Clientclass" field, for example, 'OBEXAPP_SalesOrderActionButton {"title":
 "My Action Button"}'

 ###  The result